The Ornithological Council is pleased to provide this bimonthly report covering activities in January and February 2023.

 Participated in a webinar with the Association of Field Ornithologists and the Wilson Ornithological Society, as part of their series on professional career development in ornithology, about what the OC is and how we serve the ornithological community.

 Participated in a quarterly meeting with Bird Banding Lab staff, to discuss issues of mutual interest.

 Continued work on our update of the Guidelines to the Use of Wild Birds in Research.
 We are currently in the process of reviewing the literature for new papers published since the 2010 publication of the current edition.
-New reference lists for each chapter are being made available on BIRDNET.org once completed, and once all chapter updates have been completed, a new PDF of the Guidelines with the new references will be compiled and posted online.
+New reference lists for each chapter are being made available on BIRDNET.org once completed, and once all chapter updates are ready, a new PDF of the complete Guidelines with the new references will be compiled and posted online.

 Provided direct individual assistance to ornithologists who belong to OC societies regarding how to obtain the permits necessary to complete their research.
-During January and February, direct assistance was provided to one individual.
-In addition, given current delays in permitting time, OC staff corresponded with a number of ornithologists via email and the Ornithology Exchange regarding those delays, and with the U.S. Fish and Wildlife Service.
+During January and February, we assisted two individuals with permit issues.

 Posted articles and updates on the Ornithology Exchange regarding: